albar965/atools/README.txt

 ** fs/bgl
 A complete collection of classes that read airport and navigation data information from FS BGL files.
-** fs/writer
+** fs/db
 A collection of classes that takes the airport and navigation information read from the BGL files and writes them into a relational database format (currently MySql, MariaDB or Sqlite).
 ** fs/scenery
 Supports reading of the flight simulator scenery.cfg file.
+** fs/pln
+Support for reading and writing flight simulator plan files.

-** lb
+** fs/lb
 Flight simulator logbook reading functionality.

 * io